USCGC Morris: Construction and career

 Morris was laid down and launched by American Brown Boveri Electric Corporation, Camden on 4 April 1927.
 She was commissioned on 19 April 1927.

 Her command was transferred to the US Navy in 1941 until 1946.

 The Morris, identifiable by its "W147" marking, plays a prominent role in a 1961 episode of the television series Perry Mason entitled "The Case of the Traveling Treasure."

 In May 1966, she was redesignated as WMEC-147.
+In 1971, USCGC Morris was the last Active-class ship to be decommissioned.

-USCGC Morris was the last Active-class to be decommissioned.
-She is preserved at the Liberty Maritime Museum in Sacramento, California since 2015.
+Since decommissioning

-In 2019 the ship was listed for sale on Craigslist.
+Circa 2015, the Morris was preserved at the Liberty Maritime Museum in Sacramento, California.

-It was announced in May 2021 that the Marine Aviation Museum in Texas had acquired the ship and preparations were underway to sail her to Texas under her own power.
+In 2019, the ship was listed for sale on Craigslist.

-She transited the Panama Canal in August 2021 and arrived in Galveston, Texas on September 8, 2021.
+In May 2021, it was announced that the Marine Aviation Museum in Texas had acquired the ship and preparations were underway to sail her to Texas under her own power.
+She transited the Panama Canal in August 2021 and arrived in Galveston, Texas, on September 8, 2021.